yoiyang/slack-checkin-status-hero/README.md

 SH_TEAM_ID = 12345-1234-1234-1234-1234567890a
 SH_ACTIVITY = Lecture
 ```
-### Prepare libraries and run
+### Prepare libraries and network
 ```
 npm install
 ngrok http 3000
 ```
-### Change your bot's config on Slack
 ngrock creates global access to your local server (we'll run later) by forwarding your server to an address that looks like "https://e4061850.ngrok.io".
 (You can find this right after running ```ngrok``` on port 3000.)

-*I will use "https://e4061850.ngrok.io" as example for the following setup:*
+*This tutorial will use "https://e4061850.ngrok.io" as an example of your server's address in the following setup.
+(Make sure to use your ngrok address) *
+### Change your app's config on Slack
 In [your slack app](https://api.slack.com/apps) page:
 1. Go to **Slack Commands** and create two commands:
     /generate